upptime/upptime.js.org/docs/configuration.md

 /* . . . */
 ```

 Then, this file will be available at https://example.com/my-custom-theme.css.
-All files from the `static` directory are served as-is, so you can use this URL to specify your new theme using `themeUrl`:
+All files from the `assets` directory are served as-is, so you can use this URL to specify your new theme using `themeUrl`:

 ```yaml
 status-website: